krazydanny/laravel-repository/README.md

 *IMPORTANT!!
 THIS STRATEGY IS AVAILABLE FOR REDIS CACHE STORES ONLY (at the moment)*

-When detecting you want a model to be remembered in cache, Laravel Model Repository will automatically store it in cache and database (inserting or updating depending on the case).
+With the log() method Laravel Model Repository will store data in cache untill you call the sync() method which will iterate many (batch) of cached models at once, alowing us to persist them the way our project needs through a callback function.

 First write models in cache (ONLY):